Haus der Berliner Festspiele

 International festivals

-In spring, the MaerzMusik festival takes place here, featuring concerts and other events.
-This is followed in May by the three-week Theatertreffen, featuring ten productions from German-speaking countries selected by a jury of critics, as well as supplementary programmes.
+In spring, the MaerzMusik festival takes place here, featuring concerts, performances, installations and discussion events.
+This is followed in May by the Theatertreffen, showcasing ten productions from German-speaking countries selected by a jury of critics, alongside supplementary programmes.
 At the beginning of September, the Musikfest Berlin opens the new season, in cooperation with the Berliner Philharmoniker Foundation and with the Philharmonie as the main venue.
 In November, the Jazzfest Berlin brings the festival series to a close.
-In between lie four national competitions of the Treffen junge Szene:
+In between are the Treffen junge Szene, four national competitions for young artists:

-The Performing Arts Season series presents international productions in dance, theatre and performance during the autumn and winter.
+The Performing Arts Season series presents international productions in dance, theatre and performance during the autumn and winter, whilst the annual ‘Reflexe und Reflexionen’ (Reflections and Reactions ) theme days address social issues and controversial topics.

-The venue also serves as a venue for discussions, symposia and conferences on social and cultural policy issues, as well as for award ceremonies.
+The venue also serves as a venue for discussions, symposia and conferences on cultural policy issues, as well as for award ceremonies.
 In February, it hosts the Berlin International Film Festival (Berlinale).
-Tanz im August and the international literaturfestival berlin also regularly hold events here in August and September .
+Tanz im August and, in September, the international literaturfestival berlin also regularly hold events here.

 One of Berlin’s most modern stages